What are bid bonds?

 - The project owner will typically choose the contractor with the lowest bid.

-Why are bid bonds required, and who needs them?
+Why are these bonds required, and who needs them?

 If you plan to bid on a construction job, you may need this bond.
-Many private jobs and most public projects require bid bonds.
+Many private jobs and most public projects require these surety bonds.
 They provide project owners with financial and legal protection.
 Without them, qualified bidders could fail to honor their bids.

 Let’s say a project owner offers you a big job you bid on.
 They’ve carefully considered and selected you as their contractor.
 They’ve also spent time and money advertising, soliciting, and evaluating other contractors.
 The bond offers the project owner the financial protection they need to hire you for a project with confidence.